folio-org/docs/content/en/docs/Access/Check out/checkout.md

 ---
 title: "Check out"
 linkTitle: "Check out"
-date: 2020-06-11
+date: 2020-11-12
 weight: 10
 description: >
   Note: This content is currently in draft status.
 ---

-The Check Out app enables a patron to use an item.
+The Check Out app enables a patron to borrow an item.
 To check out an item, first locate the patron in the system and then scan/enter the item to borrow.

 ## Locating the patron in the system